The Hamiltonian formalism of the Inverse Problem: Linear Hamiltonian Systems

-and the second one implies that \eqref{eq:1} holds.
+Exploiting these two equalities yields \eqref{eq:1}.
 Equations \eqref{change-D} and \eqref{change-J} together with Remark~\ref{normalizing-to-jordan} show that doing a change of variable by $T$ we can restrict ourself to the matrix $J_1$ which has $(k-1)$ degenerate Jordan blocks.
-This in turn proves Lemma by induction. \item[2)] If $s_k$ is even then $D_{s_k}$ is singular for sure.
-Now if $s_{k-1}\neq s_{k}$ then the column $s-s_k+1$ of $D_s(0)$ is zero and
+This in turn proves Lemma by induction. \item[2)] If $s_k$ is even, then $D_{s_k}$ is singular for sure.
+Now if $s_{k-1}\neq s_{k}$, then the column $s-s_k+1$ of $\Dd(0)$ is zero and